Loading Events

 The writing is based on texts of interest to students, so there are lessons that support both reading and writing.
 You’ll experience lessons and strategies that help students:

-• Make sophisticated use of grammatical relationships and punctuation to support the effective communication of ideas.
+• make sophisticated use of grammatical relationships and punctuation to support the effective communication of ideas; and

 School purchase orders accepted.
 (Title I or Title III funding may be used.)

 Marlene Carter is Co-Director of Professional Development for the UCLA Writing Project.
-She previously taught English at Dorsey High School in the Math Science and Technology Magnet.
-She has worked closely with other teachers in the California Writing Project to develop the ISW strategies and lessons that lead to student growth.
+She previously taught English at Dorsey High School and El Camino Real in the Los Angeles Unified School District.
+She has worked closely with other teachers in the California Writing Project to develop the strategies and lessons that lead to student growth.
 Marlene believes that writing should be joyful and that all students can grow as writers.

 Details